How to learn French fast and become fluent

 From time to time, you need to go back to your fluency worksheet, read your task list again and reassess your current level.
 Often, working on a task will increase your level in several other tasks, so it is good to read over the list and update your checkmarks so they keep reflecting your current level.

 Here is an extra tip for you: keep a copy of your previous list so you can see all the progress you've made.
-Or, if you have printed the worksheet, keep your old checkmarks and use a different color to reflect your new level.
+Or, if you have printed the worksheet, keep your old checkmarks and use a different colour to reflect your new level.
 This will help you see all the progress you've made and keep you motivated.

 Step 6 - Keep learning